BeneficialBean/Dynamic-Task-Manager/README.md

 JFrame f; //the frame that every componenet will sit ontop of
 ```
-The program then creates a JButton called "addButton", which adds a task to the To Do List.
+The program then creates a JButton called "addButton", which adds a task to the task manager.
 When the JButton is pressed, a **TaskField** object *Task* is created, which represents the current task that will be implemented. *task* is then added to the **TaskList** *list*.
 It checks the length of *list* to see if the frame needs to be resized by adding a certain number of pixels if the length of *list* is greater than 10.
 It then calls the sortComplete() function on *list*, which takes all the completed tasks and moves them to the bottom.
 Once *list* is sorted, it calls getRawList() on *list*, which returns the raw ArrayList contained in **TaskList**.
 It adds each **TaskField** from *list* and adds it to the frame *f*.
 It then revalidates and repaints the frame.

 The GUI Class also initializes each button that each **TaskField** *task* has.
 First, is the "Complete" button.